VanessaMancia/Data-Exfiltration-from-PIP-d-Employee/README.md

 Set up the hunt by defining what you're looking for.

 ### Scenario:
-An employee named John Doe, working in a sensitive department, was placed on a performance improvement plan (PIP).
+An employee named Jane Doe, working in a sensitive department, was placed on a performance improvement plan (PIP).
 After exhibiting emotional behavior, management became concerned that John might attempt to exfiltrate proprietary information.

 ### Hypothesis:
-John has admin rights on his corporate device `alex-mde-test`, including unrestricted PowerShell usage.
+Jane has admin rights on his corporate device `nessa-windows`, including unrestricted PowerShell usage.
 He may compress and archive files and upload them to an external source.

 ---